Flashcards in Recognition and management of shock trauma Deck (13):

 Discuss the pathophysiology of hypovolaemic shock.

 Can be caused by external fluid losses or by internal fluid shifts.
-Intravascular can be reduced both by fluid loss and fluid shifting between the intravascular and interstitial compartment.
 The decrease in the intravascular volume in hypovolemic shock results in a decreased venous return of the blood to the heart, therefore decreasing ventricular filling.
 Decreased in ventricular filling, results in SV (amount of blood ejected from the heart) and decreased CO.
 When CO drops, BP drops and tissues cannot be adequately perfused.

 Outline why anaphylactic shock is a medical emergency.